 If you don't mind going a bit further from the city, another great option is Old West Christmas Light Fest, located at Enchanted Springs Ranch, Boerne, 35 miles (56 km) northwest of downtown San Antonio.
 The authentic western town provides a unique backdrop for holiday lights and Santa visits.
 Savor festive foods at the campfire, play laser tag, ride the mechanical bull, and have fun.
 The tickets are $15 per person (6 and older).
 A family pack for five—$60.

-San Antonio Christmas tree lighting ceremony (November 27, 2020; virtual)
+San Antonio Christmas tree lighting ceremony (late November 2021, unconfirmed)